Johnny Gaddaar: Reception

 The album was met with high praise from critics upon release.
 Raja Sen of Rediff, who awarded the soundtrack four and a half stars was ecstatic about the soundtrack, "Johnny Gaddaar is a delightfully harebrained work showing off extreme musical maturity.
 This is the soundtrack that breaks all the rules, the three buddies reveling in the recklessness director Sriram Raghavan gives them.
 This is what Modesty Blaise would dance to, an album of lunatic retro genius.".
 Joginder Tuteja of Bollywood Hungama gave the album a three-and-a-half stars, stating, "In 'Johnny Gaddaar', don't even expect the kind of soundtrack that you hear in a conventional Bollywood film.
 Instead expect to get on a rhythmic ride which would hardly give you a breather throughout its 11 tracks.
 The music of 'Johnny Gaddaar' isn't anything that you have heard before in a mainstream Hindi film before.
 And this is where its strength lies!".
-Atta Khan of Planet Bollywood in his 9 star review, praised the soundtrack "Every once in a while a soundtrack comes along that leaves you in awe at its sheer audacity and pizzazz.
-Not to mention style, inspiration, variety, innovation and all round brilliance!
-In this reviewer's opinion, Johnny Gaddaar is such a soundtrack.
-The whole package here including the instrumentals is an integral USP of the movie giving it a (dark but hip) character that many soundtracks only dream of achieving.
-Yet at the same time it is a great stand alone audio product too.
-Its unconventional approach challenges every listener to expand their listening horizon and it's an offer everyone should wholeheartedly accept."

 The soundtrack featured in the "Top 10 music Albums of the year" list by Rediff, which said Shankar, Ehsaan and Loy get it right again with twisted, unorthodox productions like Johnny Gaddaar.
-It also was featured in the "Top 15 albums of the year" list of Planetbollywood, who remarked that "SEL have succeed in re-defining themselves and maintaining the edge over their counterparts."